 GREEN BELT PURPOSES ASSESSMENT IMPORTANCE TO GREEN BELT PURPOSE

 Purpose 1: To check the unrestricted sprawl of large built up areas Parcel lies approx. midway between large built up areas of Romford on edge of Greater London and Thurrock urban area.
 Other intervening land on the periphery of those urban areas (parcels 2 and 4 in Havering and parcel 22 in Thurrock) provide this constraint, although the edge of Romford at Rainham is less than 400m from the north west edge of the parcel and the adjoining part of the parcel does make some contribution to containing the outward growth of that built up area.
 Paramount

-of the parcer does make some contribution to containing the outward growth of that built up area.
 Major

 Moderate

 Slight/Negligible

 None

 Purpose 2: To prevent neighbouring towns from merging into one another Parcel lies approx. midway between towns of Purfleet and Lakeside/West Thurrock, and Romford towns of Upminster and Rainham.
 Lies approx. midway between South Ockendon and Rainham.
 Separation between these towns is in excess of 3km.
-Strategic level of development in this parcel could reduce separation between Aveley village and Rainham where existing separation is Paramount
+Strategic level of development in this parcel could reduce separation between Aveley village and Rainham where existing separation is approx. 2.6-3km.
+Paramount

-approx. 2.6-3km.
+approx. 2.0-3km.
 Major

 Moderate

 Slight/Negligible

 None

 Purpose 3: To assist in safeguarding the countryside from encroachment Approx. 50% of the parcel (much of which is within Havering), is or has been subject to mineral extraction/landfilling with a consequential adverse effect on the character of the countryside although it is to be expected that restoration upon cessation of use will re-establish a more rural appearance to these areas.
-The remaining undisturbed parts (primarily within Thurrock) have a strong rural Paramount
+The remaining undisturbed parts (primarily within Thurrock) have a strong rural character which designation assists in safeguarding.
+Paramount

-character which designation assists in safeguarding.
+character which designation as character which designation assists in safeguarding.
 Major

 Moderate

 Slight/Negligible

 None